 Please contact Reggie at [email protected].

-In his current role, Mr. Lane oversees all online and offline marketing efforts, traditional and new media, while forging creative ways to strategically deliver relevant health content in a contemporary, pop-culture society.
-Mr. Lane also teaches digital marketing to various faith-based and community institutions, creates branded networking events, and sits on the board for various organizations.
+In his current role, Mr. Lane oversees all online and offline marketing efforts, traditional and new media, while forging creative ways to strategically over-deliver on KPIs from BDO’s Fortune 50 advertisers.
+Mr. Lane also teaches digital marketing to various faith-based and community institutions, creates branded networking events, and sits on the board for various community empowerment organizations.